-We expect to receive net proceeds from the sale of common stock totaling approximately \$\, \text{, after deducting underwriting discounts and estimated offering expenses.
-If the underwriters' over-allotment option is exercised in full, our net proceeds from the offering will be approximately \$\, \text{, after deducting underwriting discounts and estimated offering expenses.}
+We expect to receive net proceeds from the sale of common stock totaling approximately \$250,150,000, after deducting underwriting discounts and estimated offering expenses.
+If the underwriters' over-allotment option is exercised in full, our net proceeds from the offering will be approximately \$287,725,000, after deducting underwriting discounts and estimated offering expenses.

-We plan to use all of the net proceeds from this offering to purchase Agency RMBS, non-Agency RMBS, and financial assets other than RMBS, in each case subject to our investment guidelines and to the extent consistent with maintaining our REIT qualification, and for general corporate purposes.
-PRCM Advisers LLC will make determinations as to the percentage of our equity that will be invested in each of our target assets.
-Its determinations will depend on prevailing market conditions and may change over time in response to opportunities available in different interest rate, economic and credit environments.
+We plan to use the net proceeds from this offering to purchase Agency RMBS, non-Agency RMBS, and financial assets other than RMBS, in each case subject to our investment guidelines and to the extent consistent with maintaining our REIT qualification, and for general corporate purposes.
+PRCM Advisers LLC will make determinations as to the percentage of our equity that will be invested in each of our target assets and the timing of deployment of the net proceeds of this offering.
+These determinations will depend on prevailing market conditions and may change over time in response to opportunities available in different interest rate, economic and credit environments.
 Until appropriate assets can be identified, PRCM Advisers LLC may decide to use the net proceeds to pay off our short-term debt or invest the net proceeds in interest-bearing short-term investments, including funds which are consistent with our REIT election.
 These investments are expected to provide a lower net return than we seek to achieve from our target assets.
 Prior to the time we have fully used the net proceeds of this offering to acquire our target assets, we may fund our quarterly dividends out of such net proceeds.